Guide to Housing Benefit

 If you live in accommodation which is rented from a private landlord or Registered Social Landlord (Housing Association), then you could qualify for help with your rent and your Council Tax.

-If you are liable to pay rent and Council Tax at your address the housing costs (which would previously be Housing Benefit) will be included in your Universal Credit award and paid monthly.
+If you are liable to pay rent at your address your housing costs (which would previously be Housing Benefit) will be included in your Universal Credit award and paid monthly.

 Universal Credit will be administered by the Department for Work and Pensions and paid on a monthly basis.
 Information on eligibility and how to make a claim can be found on the gov.uk website.

-Council Tax Support should be claimed online below.
+Council Tax Support still needs to be claimed with us online.
 If you do not make a claim for Council Tax Support you will then be liable to meet the full Council Tax charge.

 How do I make a claim?